qloudable/qloudable-help/create-demo-lab-help.md

 ## Basic Details

-On this page, you will provide the basic information about your demo lab.
+In this section, you will provide the basic information about your demo lab.
+For example, you can give the lab a title, add logos and screenshots, and upload a user manual file.

-### Name of the Demo Lab
+### Demo Lab Title

-In this field, give your demo lab a unique name.
-This will be the name that customers see when they are browsing demo labs, so make sure it is a name that aligns with your product name appropriately, stands out, and demonstrates what your demo lab does.
+In this field, give your demo lab a unique title.
+This will be the title that customers see when they are browsing demo labs, so make sure it is a title that aligns with your product name appropriately, stands out, and demonstrates what your demo lab does.

 ![demo lab name gif](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-name.gif)

-### Name of the Publisher
+### Publisher Name

-Put your company or organization's name here so customers know who made the demo lab they're about to try.
+Enter your official company or organization's name here so customers know who made this demo lab.

 ![publisher name gif](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-publisher-name.gif)